gootara-org/ios-image-util/README.md

 ![alt text](https://raw.github.com/gootara-org/ios-image-util/master/ios-image-util/docs/splitter2.png "Splitter")

-All of Size Class image files and Contents.json will be automatically generated by simply dropping an original picture to the window.
-Also, it's possible to specify output image size of all images individually.

-In addition, from Ver 2.0, update checker is supported.
-It can be turned off if you don't need it.
-(Only available with executing from jar file)
+With 'Generate with Image Set' option, Contents.json going to be generated with scaled images.

 *This application will not support "Brand Assets".
 (In other words, Apple TV icons are not supported.)
- Also will not support "Memory" and "Graphics" properties of Image Set.
+ Also will not support "Memory" and "Graphics" properties for Image Set.
  These are available with Xcode 7 or later.